Ayush37/Containerized_Hadoop/README.md

 * Resource manager: http://<dockerhadoop_IP_address>:8088/

 ## Configure Environment Variables

+This step is to configure env varialbe that are required for MR processing

 The configuration parameters can be specified in the hadoop.env file or as environmental variables for specific services (e.g. namenode, datanode etc.):
 ```